kartonfarkas/api_docs/source/suite/exports/export_changes.rst

      - Default value is **1**.
    * - language
      - string
-     - See supported language codes <http://documentation.emarsys.com/?page_id=424>`_.
+     - For supported language codes see <http://documentation.emarsys.com/?page_id=424>`_.
      - Default value is the account’s default language.
    * - ftp_settings
      - object
-     - an object with the following fields must be provided:
+     - An object with the following fields must be provided:

        * *(string)* host
        * *(integer)* port